VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Order/objects/customer-order-connection.md

 # CustomerOrderConnection ==~object~==

-The `CustomerOrderConnection` represents a connection of customer orders.
+This type represents a connection of customer orders.

 ## Fields